 Why study Materials at Sheffield?

 When you study with us, you'll develop knowledge and expertise, while gaining industry-relevant practical skills and experience of working in industrial settings, all of which will help you secure employment when you graduate.
-For the past five years, over 95% of Sheffield materials graduates had secured employment or were in further study, six months after graduation.
+In the most recent Graduate Outcomes Survey 90% of graduates who were in employment were in graduate level jobs (15 months after they finished their course).

 How you'll learn